Artist Biography

 In 2023, during a residency in the Amazon Forest, Brazil, Loewe expanded this work by learning about non-human knowledge systems, particularly spider technologies.
 These practices are transmuted into their paintings, creating a bridge to speak to trans communities.
 Loewe is committed to developing “community-specific resources” that are encoded but “in plain sight”.
 This makes their art both a tool of resistance and a means of community-rooted power.

-In 2025, Loewe will be the ninth exhibiting artist for the Art on the Underground Brixton Mural Programme.
-Their upcoming work will honour the historic role that Brixton has played as a gathering space, particularly for London’s black communities, adding another layer to Loewe’s ongoing exploration of culture, identity, resistance and collective memory.
+In 2025, Loewe is the ninth exhibiting artist for the Art on the Underground Brixton Mural Programme.
+This work honours the historic role that Brixton has played as a gathering space, particularly for London’s black communities, adding another layer to Loewe’s ongoing exploration of culture, identity, resistance and collective memory.

 Photography Christa Holka, 2025.